Short-time expansion of characteristic functions in a rough volatility setting with applications: Setup and assumptions

-In our asymptotic expansion, the dynamics of the processes $\eta$ and $\wt\eta$ will also play a role.
-We make a similar assumption on their dynamics to the one for $\si$ above.
+In our asymptotic expansion, the dynamics of the processes $\si^v$ and $\wt\si^v$ will also play a role.
+We make a similar assumption for their dynamics to the one for $\si$ above.
 More specifically, we have \beq \eeq and \beq \eeq Finally, the dynamics of the ``small'' jump size function $\delta$ will also play a role in our expansion.
-We assume that \beq \eeq The specification in \eqref{eq:delta} is very general, allowing for both diffusive and jump shocks to determine changes over time in $\delta$.
-We also note that $\delta$ can exhibit roughness in its paths through the integral $\int_0^t \dot g^\delta_{H_\delta}(t-s,z)\dot\si^\delta(s,z)d\dot W_s$.
+We assume that \beq \raisetag{2\baselineskip}\eeq The specification in \eqref{eq:delta} is very general, allowing for both diffusive and jump shocks to determine changes over time in $\delta$.
+We also note that $\delta$ can exhibit roughness in its paths through the first two integrals.

 The remaining ingredients of \eqref{eq:x} and \eqref{eq:sigma}--\eqref{eq:delta} are supposed to satisfy the following conditions, which depend on two roughness parameters $H,H_\delta\in(0,\frac12)$: